 There are two numbers to consider when it comes to batteries:

 - Voltage (V), which indicates the power of the battery.
 18V batteries are common, but many models now come with batteries rated at 36V, 40V, 56V and even 82V.
 Our tests find that a higher voltage usually leads to better cutting performance.

 - Capacity (amp hours or Ah) which indicates the relative running time; the bigger the capacity, the longer the running time.
 While a 1.5Ah or 2.0Ah battery is probably enough for a typical yard, look for larger capacities if you need longer running time.

 Mounted around the rear of the cutting head, this reduces the amount of debris flying around.
-Some guards can limit your view of what you're cutting.
-All the models we've tested have one.
+Some guards can limit your view of what you're cutting, and even with a safety guard fitted you still require eye protection.
+All the models we've tested have safety guards.

 Line length-limiting blade

 Many models have a small blade mounted on the safety guard that cuts the trimming line off at the correct length (any models that don't have this usually have blades instead of a line, so they don't need the line-length limiter).
 An over-long line can overload the motor.